 When I got my first baby I needed the easiest baby carrier to use since I knew that babywearing rocks!

-Even though I was a fan of baby carrying way before I ever had a baby to carry, I never got to do it before my own child came!
-Before that I would see young parents with cute looking joy bundle hanging off of them as they strolled the city streets in the summer.
+I became a fan of babywearing way before I ever had a baby to carry!
+Although I got to actually do it only when my own child came.
+Before my first baby I would see young parents with a cute looking joy-bundle hanging off of them strolling the city streets in the summer.
 “I’d love to do that with my baby whenever/if I have one” – I thought to myself.

 It didn’t come to mind that one needs to take a course to get going with some of the baby slings and carriers!
 In fact, the wrap sling that I got as a baby-shower gift ended up being unused for months, because I failed to put it on properly the first couple of times, even with help from Youtube!